AndrewSpangler/WTFScript/README.md

                   , "A simple, self-hosted HTML previewer available called previewer.py" , "The previewer is, of course, written in WTFScript (using the Bootstrap core)."
                   , "A docker file / compose file are included to run the viewer."
+                  , "The WTFHtmlFlask class supports the Flask-Markdown plugin."
-                  )   | unorderedlist
+                  , "Just call the markdown plugin on the wtf object to add it. `Markdown(wtf)`" )   | unorderedlist
           )
           ~ (